jesterthepester/jesterthepester.github.io/_posts/2023-04-26-Markdown-Notes.md

 ## Uploading assets

 You can upload assets like images by dragging and dropping, selecting from a file browser, or pasting.
-You can upload assets to issues, pull requests, comments, and .md files in your repository.
+You can upload assets to issues, pull requests, comments, and `.md` files in your repository.

 ## Using emoji

-You can add emoji to your writing by typing :EMOJICODE:, a colon followed by the name of the emoji.
+You can add emoji to your writing by typing `:EMOJICODE:`, a colon followed by the name of the emoji.

-@octocat :+1: This PR looks great - it's ready to merge! :shipit:
+`@octocat` `:+1:` This PR looks great - it's ready to merge! `:shipit:`

 Screenshot of rendered GitHub Markdown showing how emoji codes for +1 and shipit render visually as emoji.